IsaacSchemm/DeviantArtFs/README.md

 ## Common parameters

 Several endpoints support common object expansion (e.g. user.details, user.geo) and/or mature content filtering.
-To use these features of the DeviantArt API, wrap the token using DeviantArtCommonParameters.Wrap.
-For example:
+To use these features of the DeviantArt API, make sure your implementation of `IDeviantArtAccessToken` also implements `IDeviantArtAccessTokenWithCommonParameters`.

-    var commonParameters = new DeviantArtCommonParameters {
-        Expand = DeviantArtObjectExpansion.UserDetails | DeviantArtObjectExpansion.UserGeo,
-        MatureContent = true
-    };
-    var new_token = commonParameters.WrapToken(token);
-    var me = await Requests.User.Whoami.ExecuteAsync(new_token);

 ## Examples